Daniel Jolly

 Level III Pedagogy

-Vivan has been an Orff specialist in public and private schools for many years.
-She has presented many workshops for AOSA chapters and for NAfME and AOSA national conferences.
-She teaches Levels I, II, and III at many universities throughout the country.
-She served on the AOSA National Board of Trustees as the Region V representative and as national co-chair for the 2005 AOSA conference in Birmingham.
-She has been an instructor for IAJE Teacher Training Institutes, and she continues to sing with big bands and small combos and has recorded with the Gregory Caputo Big Band featuring Phil Woods.
+Vivian Murray Caputo has taught in public and private schools for many years.
+She has presented workshops for AOSA chapters and for NAfME and AOSA National Conferences, and she is an instructor for Levels II, and III Orff Schulwerk Teacher Education.
+She served on the AOSA National Board of Trustees as Region V Representative and as Co-Chair of the 2005 AOSA National Conference in Birmingham.
+She was Co-Chair of the International Orff Symposium in Rochester, NY in 2000.
+She has been an instructor for IAJE Teacher Training Institutes, and she sings with various jazz ensembles.
+She has performed and recorded with Phil Woods and the Gregory Caputo Big Band.
+She continues to explore and delight in the many possibilities offered by Orff Schulwerk.
+Vivian is the author of Earth Dance, A Celebration of Canons, and is the recipient of the AOSA Distinguished Service Award in 2025.

 _JPG.jpg)